tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 Long example: The UTF-8 encoding for the Latin letter A is hexadecimal 41; the UTF-8 encoding for the
-Cyrillic letter Д is hexadecimal D094 -- you can confirm this by saying SELECT HEX(CAST('ДA' AS VARBINARY)); and seeing that the result is 'D09441'.
+Cyrillic letter Д is hexadecimal D094 -- you can confirm this by saying SELECT HEX('ДA'); and seeing that the result is 'D09441'.
 If you now execute
 ``SELECT POSITION('A', 'ДA');``
 the result will be 2,
 because 'A' is the second character in the string.

-Starting with Tarantool version 2.10, arguments with data type VARBINARY are illegal.
+However, if you now execute
+``SELECT POSITION(X'41', X'D09441');``
+the result will be 3,
+because X'41' is the third byte in the byte sequence.

 .. _sql_function_printf: